Lysxia/gradual-eff-paper/src/Core.lagda.md

     →  Γ ⊢ ⟨ E ⟩ A
 ```

-Abstractions are values, so they impose no constraint on the outer effect row `E`,
+Abstractions are values, so they impose no constraint on the outer effect `E`,
 while the body of the function is typed in another row `F`.

 ```